 - You are involved in a child custody dispute.
 Regardless of whether you were ever married to the other parent, they could be using the devices to monitor you.
 Many parents will claim they must take these steps to ensure the safety of their children.
 If this happens to you, you’ll need to talk with your family law attorney to determine whether their actions violate Kentucky law.

 - You are involved in or you got out of a dangerous relationship.
 Intimate partner violence, jealous significant others, and people with control issues could use these devices to watch their former partner.
 This can create extremely dangerous situations for the victim.

 - Someone is stalking you.
 You may not even know that you’re being stalked.
 Again, this can create a dangerous situation.

 If You Think You’re Being Spied On, Follow These Steps

 If you think that someone may be using a hidden camera, audio device, or a GPS device to spy on you, we have some steps you should take.

 - Don’t tell anyone about what you think is happening (unless you have an attorney; if you have an attorney, they should know).
 You may not know who planted the device, what sort of device it is, or if there is more than one.
 If you really want to get to the bottom of the situation, you must keep your suspicion to yourself.
 Otherwise, they may remove the device(s) before they can be found.

 - Don’t change up your routine too much.
-It’s a scary situation to think that someone may be following you for any reason.
-It’s tempting to change up your routine.
+It is a scary situation to think that someone may be following you for any reason.
+It is tempting to change up your routine.
 If you want to find the device and (hopefully) prosecute the offender, you’ll need to remain calm.
-You don’t want to tip them off.
+You do not want to tip them off.
 Stick to your routine (for now) as much as you can.

 - Get to a safe location and call Spy Catchers at 1-800-3373-8726 to schedule an appointment to have a professional come and sweep your home, office, and vehicle.